Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Open-Universe Assistance Games

 \section{Open-Universe Assistance Games}

-In this section, we will introduce Open-Universe Assistance Games (OUAG).
-As an example, we model a grocery shopping agent that is gathering ingredients for a cake according to the human's preferences.
-Since the scenario involves reasoning about uncertainty, we model it as a POMDP, then extend to open-universe POMDPs, and connect to assistance game settings.
-This will help highlight how uncertainty over undefined human preferences/goals can be integrated into decision-making frameworks for interactive agents.
+Existing assistance game formulations cannot represent the open-ended, evolving preferences that LLM-based assistance involves.
+We show this by walking through the standard formulations and identifying the assumption that fails at each step.
+This motivates Open-Universe Assistance Games (OU-AGs) as the minimal extension that lifts those assumptions.
+We illustrate this with a running example of a grocery shopping agent that gathers ingredients for a cake according to the human's preferences.

-In general, the ``preference structure'' for the human agent may include explicit goals, constraints, or other forms of specification beyond traditional (static) reward functions.
-In this work, we will focus on ``goals'' as a practical instance of this broader class, but the framework naturally extends to richer and more complex specifications expressible in natural language.
+In general, the ``preference structure'' for the human may include explicit goals, constraints, or other forms of specification beyond traditional reward functions.
+In this work, we focus on \emph{goals} as a practical instance of this broader class.
+The framework extends naturally to richer specifications that can be represented in natural language.